Mysuru Rape Case: Actress Pranitha Calls The Incident Shocking And Condemnable, Seeks Justice For Victim

 Pranitha Subhash Says She Regrets Not Getting A Theatrical Release For Her Debut Hindi Film

-Recently, the Kannada actor, Pranitha Subash took to the multi-lingual microblogging platform, Koo to express her antipathy over the horrific incident.
-She posted a Koo saying, "We belong to the country where women are worshiped as Goddesses.
-It is heart breaking to witness such a horrific incident in the motherland of Goddess Chamundi, who killed demons.
+Recently, Kannada actress, Pranitha Subash took to the multi-lingual microblogging platform, Koo to express her anger over the horrific incident.
+She posted a Koo saying "We belong to the country where women are worshiped as Goddesses.
+It is heart-breaking to witness such a horrific incident in the motherland of Goddess Chamundi, who killed demons.
 It is impossible to imagine that such an event took place in the city of Mysore that is known for its rich culture."

 She added, "It is high time that the ongoing exploitation of women is strictly prohibited, and justice must be served to the victims -the culprits must be punished.
 Let's uplift the honor of women - let's protect her dignity to protect the honor of the society."